Bachelor of Science

 The module consists of the parts data management, GIS practical exercises and tutorials and geodata and geoinformatics.

 As part of the practical application, you will be able to create data tables with their fields and corresponding field data types and recognise structures and dependencies between the data.
 You will be able to construct functions and expressions for data analysis, interpret results and work on various scientific questions.
 You will be familiar with data visualisation options and tools and be able to create structured result outputs.
-They have basic knowledge in the field of applied geoinformatics, which enables them to acquire practical skills in dealing with spatial data and the use of relevant GIS software for use in modern (digital) Forestry.
-They have basic theoretical knowledge in the field of applied geoinformatics and are able to understand practical forestry applications of digital spatial data and automatic sensor data in Forestry.
+You will have basic knowledge in the field of applied geoinformatics, which enables them to acquire practical skills in dealing with spatial data and the use of relevant GIS software for use in modern (digital) Forestry.
+You will have basic theoretical knowledge in the field of applied geoinformatics and are able to understand practical forestry applications of digital spatial data and automatic sensor data in Forestry.

 The module consists of the parts forest metrology, forest growth science and introduction to applied silviculture.